SarthakJha-IITMandi/Flask-App/Readme.md

 Will try building a new flask app

-# Personal instructions for ubuntu
+#### Personal instructions for mysql on ubuntu

-    Mysql will run using : sudo mysql -u root -p
+Use following to run mysql database: sudo mysql -u root -p